tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Start by skimming the code with the class and showing the `# @TODO:` comments where the code will need to be updated.
 Explain that the goal is to use asyncio so that the dashboard can be loaded and updated without blocking the page from loading.

-Import the necessary libraries to use asyncio, hvPlot, and Panel.
+Import the necessary libraries to use asyncio, and hvPlot.

 ```python
 import asyncio